BodiAugustus/ashley_defi/README.md

 #74.
 Added new useState to modal file, enablePrice.
 Added to checked input via checked prop.
 Setup checked input and price input insode Modal to allow changes when checkbox checked.

 #75.
 Set up email form functionality using onChange.
 Setup onClick on the submit button to allow modal submission with alert of submitted data.

+#76.
+Setup createFormState and its helper function _createFormState to handle modal form data validations.
+Disabled submit button when validations not passing, displayed UI error message when invalid submits attempted.